 All assessments are governed by a set of rules and any breach of these rules (e.g. plagiarising someone else's work) may result in the allegation of an assessment offence.
 The University treats assessment offences very seriously and penalties are imposed on any student who has been proven to commit one.

 For more information visit the assessment offences web pages.

-Details of the assessment offences regulations and processes as relevant to postgraduate research students are outlined in section K17 of the Academic Regulations.
+Details of the assessment offences regulations and processes as relevant to postgraduate research students are outlined in Part 15 of the Postgraduate Research Degrees Academic Regulations.

 Part G: Assessment offences